acarolcolombo/website/index.md

 <h2 id="about">About me</h2>

-A constant throughout my career is the belief that knowledge should be shared and spread.
+I am a Brazilian biologist and educator living in the United Kingdom.

+I have been exploring different fields of biology: neuroscience, behavior, microbiology, and botany.

 I have worked in a biomedical research lab, in a health insurance company, and in a botanical garden.

-I have been exploring different fields of biology: neuroscience, behavior, microbiology, biochemistry, and botany.

 I have had teaching experience from elementary school to undergraduate level.

-Recently, I am volunteering in a museum.
+Recently, I am volunteering in the aquarium of a museum.
 I am also a STEM Ambassador.

 <h2 id="contact">Contact</h2>